Healing the wounds of history, Berlin, 18th September 2018

 “We were able to hold a space of forgiveness for everyone.
 No more separation among perpetrators, victims, indifferent.”

-The account of Ilaria Olimpico from TheAlbero Blog
+The orginal account by Ilaria Olimpico from TheAlbero Blog